-The IBM PC Server 704 Setup sheet that comes with your server contains step-by-step instructions for cabling your PC Server 704.
+The IBM PC Server 704 Setup sheet that comes with your server contains instructions for cabling your PC Server 704.

-The IBM PC Server 704 User's Handbook that comes with this reference contains detailed information about configuring, using, installing options in, and troubleshooting your server.
-(See the "About This Book" section in the front of the User's Handbook for a complete description of what that book contains.)
+The IBM PC Server 704 User's Handbook that comes with your server contains detailed information about configuring, using, installing options in, and troubleshooting your server.
+See the "About This Book" section in the front of the User's Handbook for a complete description of what that book contains.

 The SCSI Software User's Guide comes with all PC Server 704 models.
-This manual contains detailed information about configuring devices attached to the SCSI-2 controllers on the system board.
+This manual contains detailed information about configuring devices attached to the UltraSCSI controllers on the system board.